-Legal Aid South Africa was established in terms of Section 2 of the Legal Aid South Africa Act, 2014 (Act 39 of 2014), to provide state-funded legal aid and advice to eligible individuals to ensure access to justice and the realisation of individuals' rights to legal representation in accordance with the Constitution.
+Legal Aid South Africa was established in terms of Section 2 of the Legal Aid South Africa Act, 2014 (Act 39 of 2014), to provide statefunded legal aid and advice to eligible individuals to ensure access to justice and the realisation of individuals' rights to legal representation in accordance with the Constitution.

 The entity focuses on providing legal assistance to children, women, detainees, and in divorce or domestic violence cases and land rights matters.
-The entity will continue to prioritise providing legal assistance to eligible people over the MTEF period at the state's expense.
+It will continue to prioritise providing legal assistance to eligible people over the MTEF period at the state's expense.
+Expenditure is expected to increase at an average annual rate of 2.4%, from R2.2 billion in 2023/24 to R2.3 billion in 2026/27.